pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Manual Gradient Calculation
 -------------------

-As of version 0.3, it is possible to export the optimization problem for a given problem to another optimizer (for example scipy).
+As of version 0.3, it is possible to export the optimization problem in JaxPlan to another optimizer (e.g., scipy):

-To do this, call the ``as_optimization_problem`` function on the planner to rewrite the planning problem in terms of functions over 1D numpy arrays:

 .. code-block:: python

-    planner = JaxBackpropPlanner(rddl=..., **planner_args)
     loss_fn, grad_fn, guess, unravel_fn = planner.as_optimization_problem()

 The loss function ``loss_fn`` and gradient map ``grad_fn`` express policy parameters as 1D numpy arrays,